USEPA/gcam-kaya-decomposition/README.md

 -   `GDP_per_capita_PPP_by_region.csv` : This file is also identical to the raw file generated by the *GDP-per-capita-by-state* query in the ModelInterface.

-Although the population and GDP per capita data for each state may not change according to the scenarios in GCAM modeling, the Kaya decompostion analysis is conducted based on a matrix generated by matching scenario data with states and respective years.
-Therefore, if additional scenarios are to be analyzed, it is necessary to add the appropriate data for those scenarios to all five inputs.

 The five inputs were started with GLIMPSEv1.01-Reference and GLIMPSEv1.01-DeepDecarb scenario outputs, and later three additional scenarios related with damage functions were added.
 The details of scenario design will be explained below.
 Users of this repository can also utilize it in accordance with their purpose by adding their own scenario outputs.

 ## Scenario Design

 This repository contains data from five scenarios.
 Two scenarios were initially considered for the decomposition analysis of CO<sub>2</sub> emission.
-Three scenarios were added later when GLIMPSE version 1.2 was available.
+Three scenarios were added later when GLIMPSE version 1.2 became available.
+At the time this repository was formed, GLIMPSE version 1.2 was the latest version.

 (1) **Reference scenario (GLIMPSE v1.01-Reference)** is based on the GCAM-USA 7.0 reference scenario where there is business as usual,